CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 ```
 spack spec -lI
 ```
 {:.term}

-(first letter after the hyphen is lowercase "L" and the second letter is the uppercase "i").
+(the first letter after the hyphen is lowercase "L" and the second letter is the uppercase "i").

 This command identifies what dependencies Spack needs in order to install your desired packages along with how it will obtain them.
 Assuming their are no problems, then it will print a list of the packages and their dependencies, where entries that begin with a green `[+]` have already been installed somewhere in your local copy, while those that begin with a green `[^]` are referencing the system installation, and those beginning with a gray `-` will need to be downloaded and installed.